Actor Ving Rhames said a neighbor called police on him when he was home

 The police then disclosed the neighbor's address and the actor, a sergeant and another police officer proceeded to the woman's house to confront her.
 She denied to them that she'd made any such call, Rhames said.

-Santa Monica Police Department told NBC News on Sunday that the incident didn’t occur earlier this year but on July 26, 2016.
+Police said Sunday that the incident didn't occur earlier this year but on July 26, 2016.

 "In our actions responding to what would be a residential burglary, holding a potential suspect at gunpoint would not be out of the normal," Lt.
 Saul Rodriguez, the executive officer for Santa Monica police's media relations unit told NBC News.